 How do I know if counselling is helping me?Firstly you will feel a positive rapport with your psychologist and will feel listened to, understand and supported in your concerns.
 Secondly you will feel an alleviation of your distress, a reduction of symptoms and a return of confidence in your own coping ability.
 Importantly you will feel like the sessions are working towards your goals set out at the beginning of the sessions.
 The psychologist will also discuss with you the likely time this will take to achieve this and identify any barriers or obstacles along the way.

 What if I need to cancel my appointment?Your appointment is reserved for you.
-DS Psychology Group requires at least 24 hours notice for cancellations otherwise the full cost of the session is charged.
+DS Psychology Group does prefer at least 48 hours notice for cancellations.
+If you call and cancel you appointment on the day then the full cost of the session is charged.
 We do recognise that on rare occasions unforeseen events can occur such as a sick child.
 Unfortunately when appointments are cancelled at short notice we are rarely able to succeed in offering that appointment to another waiting client.
 As there is a waiting list, at least 48 hours notice is preferred and appreciated.
 SMS reminders are sent 48 hours prior to your appointment time; please respond with your name and appt time to confirm your appt.

 How many sessions will I require?This is a difficult question to answer and is dependent on a range of factors.
 However generally speaking, if you are motivated and committed to making changes you can expect improvements within 6 sessions.
 For a more specific discussion about your prognosis please ask your psychologist who can outline the factors relevant to you.